 You’re undoubtedly aware of the Metaverse because it's all everybody seems to be talking about in recent times.
 As this online world evolves, so does the demand for metaverse development companies arise.
-In 2021, the overall market capitalization of Web 2.0 metaverse enterprises was 14.8 trillion dollars.
+In 2023, the overall market capitalization of Web 2.0 metaverse enterprises was 22.7 billion dollars.
+It's expected to be the next big thing in technology, with a market size of $119,2 billion by 2028.
 It's expected to be the next big thing in technology, with a market size of $800 billion by 2024.
 As our company does not stay away from the trend in this article you can have a deep insight into it.

 The Roots of the Metaverse